 - Mandatory for all Sage students intending to study internationally; meeting to take place the semester prior to traveling abroad.

 - Failure to attend this mandatory meeting will result in the loss of financial assistance from The Sage Colleges for the term abroad.

 Sage Sponsored Programs, Affiliates, and Consortiums

 Sage is affiliated with a number of other institutions and organizations to offer a wide variety of study abroad opportunities.
 Whatever the major, a deeper understanding of another culture and more proficiency in another language can help better achieve one's goals.
-The Office of Cultural Enrichment and Diversity can help find a program of study and exploration in another country that is right for each student.
 Below are some of the programs with which we are affiliated.
 For information regarding studying abroad while at Sage, please contact the appropriate Study Abroad Director listed under "Staff and Contact Information."